Zineeddine998/Backend_challenge/README.md

 ## Usage

 ### Production
- * Swagger documentation and playground for the api are available [here](https://pacific-crag-09866.herokuapp.com/api-docs)
+ * Swagger documentation and playground for the api are available [here](https://pacific-crag-09866.herokuapp.com/api-docs)(make sure to set the server as "production environment" in swagger)
  * Postman static api documentation is available [here](https://documenter.getpostman.com/view/17089549/TzzBqGEe)

 ### Run Server locally